 Law school applications: Letters of recommendation

 The academic rank and title of the recommender is less important than the quality of the recommendation.
 Admissions committees are not impressed with letters from famous politicians or judges that are overly effusive and have little content.
 The admissions committee will wonder why you couldn’t get a recommendation from an instructor who knows your academic work.
-An enthusiastic and detailed letter from a graduate student Teaching Assistant is often more persuasive than a lukewarm boilerplate letter from a well known professor.
+An enthusiastic and detailed letter from a graduate student teaching assistant is often more persuasive than a lukewarm boilerplate letter from a well known professor.

 All schools ask that you send your recommendations through CAS.
 Your recommenders only need to send or upload one letter to LSAC which will forward your letters of recommendation to the schools you apply to.
-Ask your recommenders whether they prefers to send a hard copy or upload an electronic version, and then follow the appropriate procedures.
+Ask your recommenders whether they prefer to send a hard copy or upload an electronic version, and then follow the appropriate procedures.
 (Please note that you cannot access the full letter of recommendation service until you have purchased the CAS.)

 With all recommendations, you will be asked if you waive the right to see the letter.
 What you’re waiving is your right to access those letters from the law school (as with all educational records, the default is that you have the right to see your own records).
 Law school admissions officials tend to believe that letters are more candid when applicants waive this right.
 This does not meant that you can’t work with your recommender on your letter or see a draft before the recommender sends it—that’s between you and your recommender.
 That said, most professors will prefer to keep the letter confidential.